csae8092/posts/pimp-de-web-app/part-2-a-customizable-table-of-content.md

 # Introduction and requirements

 In this part we will 1. rename our thun-demo project, 2. add new data and 3. add a customizable Table of Content.
-Although basically steps one and two are merely repetitions of [this post](../part-11-start-a-new-project/), so I keep the instructions very limited.
+Due to the fact that the steps one and two are merely repetitions of [this post](../part-11-start-a-new-project/), I keep the instructions very limited.

 ## Start the new project